The Best Museums in San Francisco Right Now

 How to visit: Admission is $10.
 Ask about the walking tour where you’ll see the hotel where Muhammad Ali use to spar, plus famous recording studios.

-Check out 7,000 original pieces of cartoon memorabilia, including comic strips, comic books, anime, political cartoons, graphic novels, and underground comics, discover when and why they were created, and more.
-The exhibits rotate, but right now you’ll be able to see “YAY Comics!
-Hilo, Phoebe and Her Unicorn, and Friends” (through December 11, 2022), and “A Treasury of Animation,” which showcases original production art from the 1920s and upward (ongoing).
-During normal times there are also in-person workshops, but those are all happening online for the foreseeable future.
+Check out 7,000 original pieces of cartoon memorabilia, including comic strips, comic books, anime, political cartoons, graphic novels, underground comics and discover when and why they were created.
+The exhibits rotate, but right now, you’ll be able to see “YAY Comics!
+Hilo, Phoebe and Her Unicorn, and Friends” (until February 20, 2023), “Edward Gorey’s Errie Art” (through February 12, 2023) and “A Treasury of Animation,” which showcases original production art from the 1920s and upward (ongoing).
+There are also in-person and online events, like “Toon Talks” with artists, workshops and more.

 How to visit: $10 for adults ($7 if you’re an SF resident).
 Go on the first Tuesday of the month, and pay what you want.

 Golden Gate Park

 Step inside a domed Victorian greenhouse, one of San Francisco's most stunning buildings—and also the oldest public, wood-and-glass conservatory in North America—and take a leisurely stroll through plant-filled galleries filled with rare and exotic plants.
 Wander through the humid Lowlands and listen to the babbling pond in Aquatics, then delight in everything in bloom in the Highlands.
 See what’s in bloom right now online, and be sure to make time to enjoy a picnic on the lawn of the colorful botanical garden.